afonsoaugusto/nginx-questions/README.md

 * How the relationship between the proxypass and the nginx of the apis that receive requests works.
 * Relevant information about Proxypass.
 * The log files (/ var / log / nginx) of the routes and their structure.
 * Throttled configuration

+### Agenda

+* What is NGINX
+* Use Cases
+* Proxy vs. Reverse-Proxy
+* What are contexts
+* What are locations
+* Locations where are they configured
+* Include in Configuration files
+* Many nginx - apis
+* The log files (/ var / log / nginx)
+* Cache
+* Throttled configuration

 ### What is NGINX